Summary

-Summaries in the form of text, headlines and often imagery for a range of types of content, including: articles, jobs, news and people profiles.
+Summaries in the form of text, headlines and often imagery for a list of like content, including: articles, jobs, news and people profiles.

-component has been deprecated.
-Please use the vf-profile
+The vf-summary--profile variant has been deprecated.
+Please use the vf-profile component.

 Cancer is a group of diseases involving abnormal cell growth with the potential to invade or spread to other parts of the body.